Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Results

 \subsection{Closed-loop: Generalization to New Areas}

-In the previous experiment, we showed that we can learn features based on data collected in 2016, teach a new path five years later, and repeat it across large lighting change.
-This experiment tests generalization to areas not included in the training datasets and tackles some new seasonal appearance.
-We train a network with data from both the In-The-Dark and Multiseason datasets so we can drive a path both along the road and in an off-road area.
-Both the on-road and off-road sections of the path have one new unseen area, as shown in Figure \ref{fig:live_paths}.
-In particular, the new off-road area is very unlike the training data from the Multiseason dataset (which provides off-road samples, while In-The-Dark covers mostly on-road driving).
-The new area has a lot more vegetation and grass.
-Moreover, the training data was collected from January until May, while we drive in August.

-The path was taught on August 14th at noon and repeated with a 100\% autonomy rate on August 15th, 16th, and 20th spanning lighting change from 4 a.m. until 9 p.m., see Figures \ref{fig:generalization-images} and \ref{fig:robot_images}.
-We plot the mean number of inliers for all repeats in Figure \ref{fig:inlier_plots} (b) and see a similar behavior to the previous experiment with the highest number of inliers during the day, some dips at sunrise and sunset due to sun flares, and the lowest inlier counts in the dark.
-There are localization failures for 160 (0.019\%), 190 (0.022\%), and 60 (0.021\%) frames for repeats at 03:55, 05:21, and 20:59, respectively.
-In the same plot, we compare to localization using \ac{SURF} together with colour-constant images \cite{Paton2015}.
-In eight examples \ac{SURF} fails to localize at the beginning of the path.
-For the remaining repeats the mean number of inliers is much lower than for the learned features and localization failure happens in 43.7\% of frames across these runs.

-Since a large part of the path falls in an area with tree cover and other vegetation, we were unable to reliably collect RTK GPS ground truth.
+In the previous experiment, we showed that we can learn features based on data collected in 2016, teach a new path five years later and repeat it across large lighting change.
+We want to make sure that the network is not just memorizing known locations from the training data.
+This experiment tests generalization to areas and seasonal appearance not included in the training datasets.
+We train a network with data from both the In-The-Dark and Multiseason datasets.
+Both the on-road and off-road sections of the first path have one new unseen area, as shown in Figure \ref{fig:live_paths}, while the second and third paths are set in entirely new locations.
+The first path was repeated 26 times with a 100\% autonomy rate spanning lighting change from 4 a.m. until 9 p.m., see Figures \ref{fig:generalization-images}.
+Table \ref{tab:loc_failure} shows localization failures for a small part of the path driven during night-time.
+We provide box plots of the number of inliers for all repeats in Figure \ref{fig:inlier_plots} (a) and get the highest number of inliers during the day, some dips at sunrise and sunset due to sun flares, and the lowest inlier counts in the dark.
+In the same plot, we compare to localization using \ac{SURF} with colour-constant images \cite{Paton2016}.
+In eleven examples \ac{SURF} fails to localize at the beginning of the path.
+For the remaining repeats, the number of inliers is much lower than for the learned features.
+Since a large part of the path falls in an area with tree cover and other vegetation, we were unable to collect RTK GPS ground truth.
 In the new off-road area the robot swayed slightly at a few spots during the dark or strong sun flares, but quickly recovered and never drove off the path.
-In the new on-road area, for one repeat at 10:20, the robot turned too sharply and was off the path by roughly 1.5 meters at the far end of the turn, but recovered when exiting the turn.
+In the new on-road area, for one repeat at 10:20, the robot turned too sharply and was off the path by roughly 1.5 meters, but recovered when exiting the turn.